antongkwok/antongkwok/README.md

 - 👋 Hi, I’m @antongkwok
 - 👀 I’m interested in how a radio work so amaze.
 It can transmit audio to very far away
 - 🌱 I’m currently learning cloud computing, philosophy and Visual Studio Code
-- 💞️ I’m looking to collaborate on cyber security
+- 💞️ I’m looking to collaborate on cyber security, crowdfunding
 - 📫 How to reach me https://wa.me/6289688969859
 - 🗓️ 8 Oct 2022